atulkamble/AviatrixACE/index.md

 Many VPNs use the IPsec protocol suite to establish and run these encrypted connections.
 However, not all VPNs use IPsec.
 Another protocol for VPNs is SSL/TLS, which operates at a different layer in the OSI model than IPsec.
 (The OSI model is an abstract representation of the processes that make the Internet work.)

+# Azure Express Route
+Express route allows a private connection between the local network and the Microsoft cloud.
+Using express route organizations/users can connect to several Microsoft cloud services (cloud products e.g. Microsoft dynamics 365, Microsoft Azure and Office 365)

+Connection to Microsoft services can be through the universal network or through point to point Ethernet connection via a network connectivity provider to the data center.
+Public internet cannot be used to establish a connection to the express route.

+### Main benefits of express route
+- Express route allows organizations to connect to Microsoft cloud services anywhere in the world
+- Express route provides layer 3 connection between the Azure cloud and the local network
+- Express route increases reliability due to the built-in redundancy
+- Express route improves security and privacy by avoiding sensitive traffic going over the public internet
+- Supports business Skype

 # Author Profile: